tolubishops0/norebase/README.md

 -Tailwind: CSS pre-processor for styling.
 -Tanstack Query: For fetching a list of coin prices.

+## Testing

+This project uses [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for unit and integration tests to ensure the reliability of UI components and data fetching logic.

 ## Getting Started

 Follow these steps to set up and run the project on your local environment: